Why you must replace your timing belt on schedule

 What is a timing belt?

-A timing belt is the ribbed belt that rotates the camshafts in time with the crankshaft.
+A timing belt is a ribbed belt that rotates the camshafts in time with the crankshaft.
 The belt can be made from neoprene/saturated nitrile rubber with fiberglass reinforcement cords or the newer ethylene propylene diene monomer (EPDM) rubber-like compounds that are more resistant to heat and oil, so they last longer.

 Why is it so important to replace a timing belt at the recommended intervals?